renpy/renpy/sphinx/source/screens.rst

     A :func:`ui.adjustment` object that this bar adjusts.

 `changed`
-    If given, this should be a python function.
+    If given, this should be a Python function.
 The function is called with the value of the adjustment when the adjustment is changed.

 `hovered`